 Duende

-sizes for most tube types.
-Tube rings can be
+available in different sizes for most tube types.
+Tube

-easily cleaned in either a dishwasher or with
+rings can be easily cleaned in either a dishwasher or

 Product